ROCm/hipSOLVER/docs/reference/sparse-api/index.rst

 .. _library_sparse:

 ********************************************************************
-hipSOLVER compatibility API - Sparse Matrices
+hipSOLVER compatibility API: sparse matrices
 ********************************************************************

 This document provides the method signatures for the wrapper functions that are currently implemented in hipSOLVER.